 Bill: Probably.
 I’d at least still be interested, but I’d rather have the $175,000.
 Let me confirm this one with my wife and let you know for sure this afternoon.

 Recruiter: Okay, that’s fair.
 How about a base of $155,000 plus $7,500 added to relocation.
 What would you say?

 Bill: Hmm… This is where I’d probably walk away.
 I just don’t think I’d be happy with that offer.

 Recruiter: Okay.
 Now, I don’t expect this, but just in case the decision makers come back with a $150,000 cap on salary because they know another candidate would be happy with that number, and nothing added to the relocation package, because that candidate wouldn’t have to relocate, what would you say to that?

 Bill: Honestly, I’d have to say no. I’ll run it by Mary, but I’m confident we’d say no to that.

 Recruiter: Thanks, Bill.
 You run all this by your wife and get back to me as soon as possible – nothing else happens until I hear from you.
-Before we say good-bye, let’s make sure we’re both clear on the scenarios.
-Could you repeat them back to me quick?
+Before we say goodbye, let’s make sure we’re both clear on the scenarios.
+Could you repeat them back to me quickly?

 Thank you for joining the Ropella community!